-The roof trusses where manufactured in Rooftek’s factory and have been transported to site.
-Sections of roof +-150m² could be assembled simultaneously and then lifted in position.
+The roof trusses were manufactured in Rooftek’s factory and transported to site.
+Roof sections of approximately 150m² could be assembled simultaneously and then lifted in position.

 What is special/ unusual/ innovative/ aesthetic about the steelwork/cladding in this project?

 The roof structure was detail to be supported in-between the concrete ring beams on brackets.
-Some places the trusses needed to support on the RC beam (shafts etc) This created challenges (Design, cost and erecting)
+In some places the trusses were supported on the RC beam (shafts etc).
+This created challenges during the design, costing and erection phases.

 How did the project team work together (e.g. contractor involved early, challenges/ ease of communication etc.)

-The project was driven By Kalahari (Rooftek) since the tendering process of the project.
-All designs aspects and complication of the roof structure was discussed with MiTek, the architect, engineer and project manager on site prior to the final designs to eliminate most of the manufacturing and erecting of the roof structure.
+The project was driven by Kalahari (Rooftek) from the tender phase.
+All design aspects and complexity of the roof structure was discussed with MiTek, the architect, engineer and project manager on site prior to the final designs.
+This close collaboration eliminated many potential problems prior to manufacturing and erecting of the roof structure.